 SecureFutures' Money Coach program is a hands-on financial coaching program delivered to a group of high school students by volunteer coaches.
 The program aims to provide a deeper understanding of financial concepts and hands-on goal-setting through a lesson plan that focuses on direct volunteer-to-student interaction.
-The primary role of all SecureFuture volunteers is to engage students in financial education lessons by asking questions, leading discussions, and sharing professional and life experience.
+The primary role of all SecureFutures volunteers is to engage students in financial education lessons by asking questions, leading discussions, and sharing professional and life experiences.

 The distinct role of the Money Coach volunteer is to coach.
-The Group Coach volunteer engages and encourages participants and leads group lessons (12-15 students).
-The lessons serve to educate participants on financial literacy and to guide them in the development of action plans to achieve financial needs and goals.
-Students practice healthy money management skills and are provided the opportunity to earn a scholarship as they meet program benchmarks.
+The Group Coach volunteer engages and encourages participants and leads group lessons (12-16 students).
+The lessons serve to educate participants on financial literacy and guide them in developing action plans to achieve financial needs and goals.
+Students practice healthy money management skills and are provided the opportunity to earn a participation incentive as they meet program benchmarks.